arianfarid/arianfarid.github.io/articles/dna-compression.md

 ### Support for Bitwise Rotation

-To obtain support for 12 complimentations and 3 self-complimentations, we can rotate the bit two positions.
+To obtain support for 12 Complementations and 3 self-Complementations, we can rotate the bit two positions.

 For example, "A" will be represented by `0001`.
 Rotating two bits will give us `0100` "T".
 An additional two bit rotation will bring us back to "A", `0001`.

-Codes that compliment themselves must be symmetric on either half of the bit mask.
+Codes that Complement themselves must be symmetric on either half of the bit mask.
 For example, if we represent the code "S" ("G" or "C") as `0101`, rotating two bits will still give us `0101`.

 ## Nucleotide Encoding